rifina/vikapu/README.md

 Welcome to Vikapu app for Android!

-This is an Android app developed by ASHUZA KUDERHA Rifin.
+This is an Android app developed by Vikapu.Shop

 As an avid Android user myself, I take privacy very seriously.
 I know how frustrating it is when apps collect your data without your knowledge.